Treaty of Medicine Creek: Site

 On June 14, 1922 (Flag Day) the Sacajawea Chapter of the Daughters of the American Revolution placed a bronze tablet on the Medicine Creek Treaty Tree bearing the following inscription:Site of the Medicine Creek Treaty between Governor Isaac I. I. Stevens and Puget Sound Indians 1854 Marked by Sacajawea Chapter, Daughters of the American Revolution 1922.Though not recognized as an official historical location, the site was avoided during the creation of Interstate 5 in the 1960s.

 A monument was erected on the hillside overlooking the creek, pointing at the site in 1976, by students of nearby Timberline High School.
-The monument is in the shape of a peace sign when viewed from the air, contains an old Navy buoy which represents the spherical thinking of Native Americans, a rusty railroad rail representing the white mans rusted straight thinking and a time capsule to be opened in 2076.
+The monument is in the shape of a peace sign when viewed from the air, contains an old Navy buoy which represents the spherical thinking of Native Americans, a railroad rail representing the white man's straight thinking and a time capsule to be opened in 2076.

 The DAR Plaque disappeared from the site during the 1970s.
 The large Treaty Tree, which had been languishing for decades, was formally recognized as diseased by 1975, and by 1979 was dead.
 Seeds from Treaty Tree that were gathered in the 1970s were re-planted in a circle 40 feet from it.
 The dead snag was left standing and still visible from the Interstate until 2007, finally falling during severe windstorms.